Copter Parts – Materials

 Body Parts

-The Copter Parts STL files are designed to be created using 3D printing.
+Copter Parts STL files are designed for 3D printing.

 Flexible Body Parts using TPU